jlentink/aem/README.md

       -o, --oak string    Define version of oak-run to use

     Global Flags:
-          --project string   Run command for project. (if not current working director) -v, --verbose          verbose output
+      -P, --project string   Run command for project. (if not current working director) -v, --verbose          verbose output

 ### vlt-copy (needs fix)